 - Required additional documents can be submitted online or emailed to [email protected]

-- Scholarships that require that you have "financial need" can only be awarded to students who file a FAFSA and demonstrate financial need.
-Please submit your FAFSA by the end of February to be considered for these scholarships.
+- Scholarships that require that you have "financial need" can only be awarded to students who file a 2019-2020 FAFSA and demonstrate financial need.
+If you haven't already, you should file a FAFSA by September 30th.

-- We are collecting applications for 62 different scholarships this application cycle.
-All scholarships are for the 2013-14 academic year.
+- We are collecting applications for 2 scholarships.
+All scholarships are for the Spring 2020 semester.

 - Scholarships are for tuition only.

 - Most scholarship decisions will be emailed out by the end of the Fall semester.